mlabs-haskell/cardano-serialization-lib/README.md

 # Cardano Serialization Lib

+_This fork of the cardano-serialization-library includes a development shell that sets the `WASM_BINDGEN_WEAKREF` environment variable.
+This ensures that builds of the library will automatically `free()` pointers when their reference in the JavaScript runtime is garbage collected._

 This is a library, written in Rust, for serialization & deserialization of data structures used in Cardano's Haskell implementation of Alonzo along with useful utility functions.

 ##### NPM packages